jambuur/APEDSK99/README.md

   <img width="576" src=img/ACHR.jpg>
 </p>

 **CALL LDSK** list the files on a DSK; I always thought that was a really nice feature of the C64 so here it is.
-Like **CALL LDIR** if there are multilple screens to look at, SPACE and ENTER are your friend:
+Like **CALL LDIR** if there are multilple screens to look at, SPACE and ENTER are your friend.
+Another user-friendly feature is that LDSK uses the last DSK that was accessed if you ommit the [1-3] parameter:
 <p align="center">
   <img width="576" src=img/LDSK.jpg>
 </p>